franklang/docker-frontend/README-docker.md

 **Please note:** this Docker image uses source code from the master branch of Foundation Zurb Template's project.
 This means code and commands are subject to daily and major changes over time.
 Thus it is not a good idea to start developing you site or application on this base.
-Better use a Docker image based on any of the other [specific branch](https://github.com/franklang/docker-frontend).
+Better use a Docker image based on any of the other [specific branch labelled with a version number](https://github.com/franklang/docker-frontend).

 You can use this branch for testing purpose or as a starting point if you want to create a Docker image for a further Foundation Zurb Template release.
 But you'll most probably have to adapt Dockerfile accordingly.

-# Docker image to process Foundation Zurb Template (starter) v6.4 front-end assets
+# Docker image to process Foundation Zurb Template (starter) MASTER branch front-end assets

 This project provides Docker images designed to help processing front-end assets without the pain of having to deal with NodeJS/NPM local installation and version issues.
-This particular branch is aimed at working with Foundation Zurb Template v6.4 sources.
+This particular branch is aimed at working with Foundation Zurb Template MASTER branch sources.

 ## Prerequisites